 I’m blackened and unblackened by the amazingness of this colour.

 That comforts my eye

 I can not help myself and not to tell you about my latest addiction to black, my obsession, my inspirational aspiration and my weakness to its boundless absrtactionism.
 Black, enticing and seducing, the colour of innocence, leading to anywhere but to nowhere.
 Black is the colour to feel and wear, colour of colours, the most colourful embracing all the others at once which made it to density, to the black.

 Black is the colour of techno, celestial music which inhales and exhales, devours you from in and out, throws you to bottom and gets you to the up, music of Gessaffelstein.

 Young people in Milano

-This summer was pretty hot in Milan and a lot of mosquito-s torturing me and making Milan more mosquito-friendly than tourist-friendly. :))
+This summer was pretty hot in Milan with a lot of mosquito-s torturing me and making Milan more mosquito-friendly than tourist-friendly. :))

-Despite the heat, I used to walk around a lot and also seized the opportunity of taking a bunch of nice photos of young people showing up in the streets near the city square, famous Duomo, Galleria Vittorio Emanuele and the suburban parts.
+Despite the heat, I used to walk around the city taking a bunch of nice photos of young people walking in the streets near the city square, famous cathedral Duomo, Galleria Vittorio Emanuele and the suburban areas.

 [left click the photos to see them original size]

 Where is my coffee?!